What is the National School Lunch Program?

 Food quality

-One of the biggest criticisms of the NSLP is the quality of the food.
-Healthier food costs more money to make, so many schools just don’t have the funding to improve lunches and meals.
+One of the biggest criticisms of the NSLP is food quality.
+Healthier food costs more money to make, and many schools just don’t have the funding to improve lunches and meals.

 Physically unhealthy children

 There’s no doubt that any food is better than no food.
 But studies have shown that students who regularly eat hot lunches are more likely to be overweight and obese as opposed to kids who bring their lunches.
-And poor nutrition can cause cognitive delays in children.
+Poor nutrition can also cause cognitive delays in children.

 Cost to taxpayers